claireorussell/ActivityBuddies/README.md

 ##Final Group Project

 Have fun.
 Cement the stack.
 Master full stack development.
 One week.
-That's what I'm going to tell them in the interview.

 The focus of this app is to provide a way for people to have new experiences and make new friends via outdoor Wellington activities.
 Our hope is that we have a place for people looking to expand both their friend group and adventurous horizons.